ArcaneEngineer/ECS-tutorials/part6.md

 ```

 I've chosen approach (1), as it eliminates reliance on objects that exist outside the scope of `ECS`.
 This is probably the better architectural approach as the project grows more complex.
 Also, it is wisest to access data _from a single source (variable) only_, to avoid potential headaches.

-In your own projects, it's up to you.
+In your own projects, it's up to you how you do this.
+Just know that it will affect _all_ your systems, and over time, that will be a great many functions and a great deal of code.
+So choose wisely.

 Do (1) or (2) for all the broken component references, which you can find by a combination of looking and hitting F5 to refresh your browser page to test-run the code.
 Check the various `update*` and `render*` systems, or if you get stuck, have a look at [`part6.js`](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part6.js) which shows solution (1).